 Gas Transmission Capacity

-This Code sets out the terms and conditions on which First Gas’ makes Gas transmission capacity available to Shippers.
+This Code sets out the terms and conditions on which First Gas’ makes Gas transmission capacity on the transmission System available to Shippers.

-First Gas shall provide Gas transmission capacity only to Shippers, in accordance with:
+First Gas shall provide Gas transmission capacity only to Shippers, as:

-a TSA;
+DNC; and/or

-one or more Supplementary Agreements; and/or
+Supplementary Capacity; and/or

-one or more Interruptible Agreements.
+Interruptible Capacity.

-First Gas will use all reasonable endeavours to provide Gas transmission capacity up to the prevailing Operational Capacity and, subject to the terms of this Code, will operate the Transmission System in such manner as it may determine in order to do so.
+First Gas will provide Gas transmission capacity up to the prevailing Operational Capacity and, subject to the terms of this Code, will operate the Transmission System in the manner as it may determine in order to do so.

 Subject to the terms of this Code, First Gas shall at all times be able to receive Gas from a Shipper and, simultaneously, be able to make available equivalent Gas for that Shipper to take, up to limits of that Shipper’s DNC and/or Supplementary Capacity and/or Interruptible Capacity.
 First Gas will be deemed to have delivered a Shipper’s Gas to it when that Shipper takes an equivalent quantity of Gas at a Delivery Point (or more than one).